demjanp/arch14cz_backend/README.md

 >Note that after adding an entry or entries with a new relative dating, appropriate chronological relations have to be added to it before it can be published to the frontend database.

 ### Connecting to a Backend Database <a name="connecting"></a>
-To connect to a backend database, use the command `Backend` -> `Connect` and select a data source.
+To connect to a backend database, use the command `Backend` &rarr; `Connect` and select a data source.
 The data source can be either a local file (Pickle and JSON formats) or a PostgreSQL database.

 You can create a new Pickle or JSON database by entering its path (e.g. `C:/data/data.pickle`) and clicking `Create`.